MediBoss/Professional-Portfolio/README.md

 ### Overview

-Lofti is an ios application that can seamlessly and smartly find study and working spaces nearby that conforms to the user personal working and study preferences.
+Lofti is an ios application that can seamlessly find study and working spaces nearby based on the user's preferences.

 ### Technology :